José Irisarri: Pentarchy of 1933

 The five members of the pentarchy, from the left in the picture, José M. Irisarri, Porfirio Franca, Guillermo Portela, Ramon Grau, and Sergio Carbó.

 In September 1933, Irisarri was a part of the brief provisional government of Cuba, known as the Pentarchy of 1933, which included Porfirio Franca, Guillermo Portela, Ramón Grau, and Sergio Carbó.
-The short-lived Pentarchy lasted for 5 days, before being replaced by the first Grau administration.
+The short-lived Pentarchy lasted for 5 days before being replaced by the One Hundred Days Government.
 Irisarri remained closely connected to the Cuban political party, Partido Auténtico, founded in 1934.

 In the early 1940s, Irisarri headed Cuba's Import and Export Agency.

-On July 18, 1942, President Fulgencio Batista issued a decree appointing Dr. Irisarri as Minister of Finance.
+On 18 July 1942, President Fulgencio Batista issued a decree appointing Dr. Irisarri as Minister of Finance.
 By 1943, he left his position by submitting his resignation.

 In 1943, while in Havana, he consulted with Frank Southard of the Navy Department and E.M.
 Bernstein of the Treasury Department about creating a Cuban central bank.

-When Ramón Grau assumed the presidency in 1944 until 1948, Jose Irisarri served in his cabinet as Minister of Finance.
-In 1948, Grau's successor, Carlos Prío Socarrás became president, establishing the Auténtico government.
-On December 20, 1950, President Carlos Prío signed a law to establish the Agricultural and Industrial Development Bank.
-In January 1951, Jose Irissari was appointed vice president of the bank's Agricultural Division, headquartered in Havana.
-After Fulgencio Batista's 1952 Cuban coup d'état deposed President Carlos Prío Socarrás, Irisarri immediately resigned from the position he held.
+During Ramón Grau's presidency from 1944 to 1948, Irisarri served in his cabinet as Minister of Finance.
+In 1948, Grau's successor, Carlos Prío Socarrás, became president, establishing the Partido Auténtico government.
+On 20 December 1950, President Prío signed a law to establish the Agricultural and Industrial Development Bank.
+In January 1951, Irissari was appointed vice president of the bank's Agricultural Division, headquartered in Havana.
+After Fulgencio Batista's 1952 Cuban coup d'état deposed President Prío, Irisarri immediately resigned from the position he held.

 He kept practicing law as an attorney and was listed in 1956 with an office in the Almendares neighborhood of Havana.